 Put the salmon in the oven.
 It generally takes about 10 minutes, but the timing depends on how thick your salmon pieces are.
 Thin pieces less than 3/4 inch thick may take 9-10 minutes, extra-thick pieces over 1-inch may take 10-15 minutes.
 I prefer salmon slightly rare for the best flavor and texture, but you can cook it to your liking.
 Once the salmon is opaque it’s done, but you can use a meat thermometer to check the temperature.
 Salmon should be cooked to 145°F for food-safety standards.

 This easy salmon recipe is my all-time favorite.
 I make it often as a weeknight meal and even use it to entertain guests.
 It bakes in the oven in just about 10 minutes, so plan on about 20 minutes total to make it.
-The time in the oven will depend on the thickness of your salmon.
+Thicker cuts may take longer; the time in the oven will depend on the thickness of your salmon.
+Ask the fish counter to cut larger pieces into individual pieces as individual (4-to-8-ounce) pieces will cook faster.
 Use 1 teaspoon of each sauce ingredient per piece of fish you have.
 If you love this recipe, please leave a star rating in the comments to help other readers in our community.

 2 (6-to 8-ounce) salmon fillets (skin on or off, your preference)